Banu Najiyah revolt: Battle of al-Madhr

-Ziyad bin Khasafah approached Ali and warned that the defection, while small, could lead to larger numbers of people leaving Ali's side.
+Ziyad ibn Khasafah approached Ali and warned that the defection, while small, could lead to larger numbers of people leaving Ali's side.
 Ziyad proposed pursuing the defectors to bring them back.
 Ali ordered Ziyad to pursue them as far as Dayr Abi Musa, where Ziyad subsequently stationed 120–130 troops.

 While passing through Niffah, a Muslim horseman from Kufa was interrogated by the Kharijites about his opinion of Ali.
 Due to his favorable remarks, the Kharijites killed him.
 This provoked a strong reaction from Ali, who cursed the Kharijites and ordered Ziyad to remain at Dayr Abi Musa for tax collection duties.
 Ali later wrote to Ziyad, informing him that the Kharijites had moved toward Niffar and killed a Muslim.
 He ordered Ziyad to pursue them and urge them to return, but if they refused, he was to fight them, seeking God's help.

-Following Ali's orders, Ziyad marched toward Jarjarāyā.
+Following Ali's orders, Ziyad marched toward Jarjaraya.
 Hearing that Khirrit's army had moved to al-Madhr, Ziyad's exhausted forces marched there to confront Khirrit's fresh army.
-Khirrit accused Ali's forces of supporting evildoers, but Ziyad countered that he stood with God, the Prophet, and the Sunnah.
+Khirrit accused Ali's forces of supporting evildoers, but Ziyad countered that he stood with God, Muhammad, and the Sunnah.
 Khirrit suggested a private argument to avoid a public battle, and both leaders dismounted and agreed to negotiate.

 Ziyad halted his men near a water source to rest.
 Concerned that his scattered troops were vulnerable, Ziyad alerted them to remain ready for a sudden attack.
 He then advanced to negotiate with Khirrit, asking why he rebelled against Ali.
 Khirrit replied that he disapproved of Ali's leadership and chose to support those who called for consultation (shura).
-Ziyad rebuked him, arguing that none surpassed Ali in knowledge, piety, or closeness to the Prophet.
+Ziyad rebuked him, arguing that none surpassed Ali in knowledge, piety, or closeness to Muhammad.
 When Ziyad demanded justice for the killing of the Muslim horseman, Khirrit openly defied him.
 The negotiations failed, and a fierce battle ensued, resulting in losses on both sides.
-Ziyad's standard-bearer Suwayd and the Abna warrior Wafid bin Bakr were killed, along with five men from Khirrit's side.
+Ziyad's standard-bearer Suwayd and the Abna warrior Wafid ibn Bakr were killed, along with five men from Khirrit's side.

 As night fell, the fighting ceased, leaving both Ziyad and Khirrit wounded.
 Khirrit's army withdrew to Ahvaz.
 Ziyad's army pursued them up to Basra, where they learned that Khirrit's troops were stationed in Ahvaz.
 Khirrit's army had also been bolstered by the arrival of two hundred more supporters who had joined them from Kufa.
 Ziyad informed Ali of the confrontation, who praised his actions.
-Upon learning of Khirrit's position in Ahvaz, Ali dispatched Ma'qil bin Qays with 2,000 men, including Yazid bin al-Mughaffal al-Azdi.
+Upon learning of Khirrit's position in Ahvaz, Ali dispatched Ma'qil ibn Qays with 2,000 men, including Yazid ibn al-Mughaffal al-Azdi.
 Khirrit's forces remained encamped near Ahwaz, gaining support from local non-Arabs bandits, and a group of Bedouins.

 Raid of Kufa and Oman

 Al-Khirrit raided Kufa, killing a group of inhabitants from the city and plundering the area.
-Khirrit then traveled to Oman and killed Al-Hilu ibn Auf Al-Azdi, Ali's governor of Oman.
+Khirrit then traveled to Oman and killed Al-Hilu ibn Awf Al-Azdi, Ali's governor of Oman.